greggy/vagrant-ansible-mongodb/README.md

-# Vagrant Box with MongoDB installed - provisioned with ansible
+# Vagrant-MongoDB - provisioned with ansible

-Just a little vm that gets you up and running with mongoDB.
+Just a little vm that gets you up and running with mongoDB in a few minutes.
 I use this box to train my mongoDB skills.

 ## How to get started?